Stuff Mastheads

 By prioritising ease of use, the MVP establishes a strong foundation for gathering user feedback, which will help shape the product and guide future enhancements tailored to the audience's needs and preferences.

 A year after the initial launch of the masthead sites, we’ve focused on enhancing the article page to boost user experience, engagement, and trust, ultimately aiming to retain and attract more subscribers.
-Here are the updates I implemented:
+After researching and analysing various article pages from different websites, here are the updates I implemented:

 1. Breadcrumbs - Added at the top of the page to show users their current location within the site and provide links to navigate through different sections